 Garn Press Interviews: Author Steve Nelson – Part 3

 First Do No Harm: Progressive Education in a Time of Existential Risk develops a comprehensive argument for the importance of progressive education in light of the world’s increasingly severe challenges.
 Current educational practices, particularly in the United States, instill conformity and compliance at a time when authority must be challenged, skepticism must thrive and our students must be imaginative, creative, empathic and passionately alive.

-The book traces the origins of progressive education and cites the rich history and inarguable science behind progressive practices.
-Nelson argues that a traditional or conventional approach to education has dominated as a matter of political expediency, not good practice.
-The book provides an unsparing critique of current policy and practice, particularly the excesses of contemporary education reform.
+Steve Nelson traces the origins of progressive education and cites the rich history and inarguable science behind progressive practices.
+He argues that a traditional or conventional approach to education has dominated as a matter of political expediency, not good practice, and he provides an unsparing critique of current policy and practice, particularly the excesses of contemporary education reform.